 Expanding and enforcing antitrust law would push back against firm monopoly and monopsony power.
 Studies show that the consolidation of industries has been bad for workers.
 In the example of hospitals, when there is only one company running all of the hospitals in a city, it becomes harder for medical care workers to quit a bad job and move to a better one.
 As a result, hospitals can pay workers less, offer fewer benefits, and use more contractors.
 The issue here is that in a rural area there’s likely only one hospital anyway (or one factory or one chicken processing plant, etc).
 So it wouldn’t be efficient to split the rural hospital in two.
 There just aren’t enough patients to justify double the number of MRI machines, administrators, and accountants.

 The jobs guarantee elicits comparisons to the Civilian Conservation Corps, which was very active in rural parts of the US.
 The idea of the jobs guarantee would be to turn the unemployment office into the employment office and to offer a $15.00/hour job to anyone who wants one.
 For rural areas the jobs guarantee wage faces the same problem as the minimum wage proposal discussed above, but additionally, there are highly-localized pockets of deep despair and poverty in rural areas.
-For example, my parents live in a town of about 5,000 people that has lost about 4,000 jobs to trade since the 1990s.
+For example, my parents live in a town of about 5,000 people that has lost more than 2,000 jobs to trade since the 1990s.
 Perhaps I am not being creative enough, but I’m not sure there’s enough work (without adding equipment, tools, supervision, or expertise) to support even 400 new federal jobs in the area.
 Vegetable gardens, picking up trash, and childcare might be able to accommodate a few hundred people, but the problem is so large and so localized that I worry about what several thousand federal workers would actually do all day in the tiny town.
 In the case of my parents’ town, it’s probably better to just give people the money and not worry about what they do all day than to have them carry rocks back and forth between two piles.

 There is one policy that fits rural areas better than it fits anywhere else: increasing who gets ownership income.